VisViva/Clustering/README.md

 # Clustering example in python

-K-Means clustering example written python using Scipy and Numpy
+K-Means clustering example written in python using Scipy and Numpy.
+Limit can be defined to invoke RAM - friendly calculations.

 Output: